waterdragon78/8th-grade-2023/README.md

 3. run "cd 8th-grade-2023" WITHOUT PARENTHESES
 4. run "chmod +x configure" WITHOUT PARENTHESES
 5. run "./configure && make" WITHOUT PARENTHESES
 5a.
+NOTE: if you get an error that says something like "config.status: error: Something went wrong bootstrapping makefile fragments for automatic dependency tracking." run this instead, "./configure --disable-dependency-tracking && make".
+If this fails, you probably don't have a dependancy which you may have to install manually.
+5b.
 NOTE: if you get an error that something isn't installed, google how to install it
 6. run "./BLmural2023" WITHOUT PARENTHESES
 7. Read!